josethecow/josethecow.github.io/_pages/features.md

 - vote | Vote for Jose The Cow on top.gg!
 - youtube | Check out the JTC Team YouTube!

+### Music Commands (ALL NEW)
+- christmas-radio | Play Jose's very own holiday radio with Christmas hits, classics, and more!
+- play | Play a song!
+- leave | Have Jose leave the voice channel!
+- skip | Skip a song in the queue.
+- volume | Set the playing track to a specific volume.

 ### Moderation Commands
 - ban | Permanently remove a member from your server.
 - clear | Clear a number of messages from the channel.